sait-wbdv/winter-2021/_posts/2021-01-29-card-patterns.md

 ## Lecture/Live code
 ### Learning Objectives
 - Define replaced elements.
-- Undertand the cause of broken aspect ratio on images (hint: it's probably `height`).
+- Understand the cause of broken aspect ratio on images (hint: it's probably `height`).
 - Learn the wonders of `cover` and `contain`.

 ### Terms